Personal Backup Version 5.2

 [TaskFile]:

 The user will be prompted for the designated operation for the backup task [TaskFile]: The file [TaskFile] may contain a path or a placeholder.
-If the full path is not specified, the file will be searched for in the default task directory.
+If the full path is not specified, the file will be searched for in the default task directory (refer to Preferences > Directories in the main menu).

 /auto:

 Starts automatic backup.
-When you have selected one of the automatic backup options, a shortcut using this option is inserted by the program into your Windows Startup folder accessible via the Start menu.
+When you have activated at least one automatic backup or checked the option Show icon in notification area, a shortcut using the /auto option is inserted by the program into your Windows Startup folder accessible via Windows + Rshell:startup.

 #[n] /force: